UK moves towards "three strikes" Internet policy

 "Now that the court has made its decision, we will look at the judgment carefully to understand its implications and consider our next steps," BT said in a statement.

-TalkTalk said: "We are reviewing this long and complex judgment and considering our options.
+TalkTalk said: "We are reviewing this long and complex judgement and considering our options.
 Though we have lost this appeal we will continue fighting to defend our customers' rights against this ill-judged legislation."

 British regulator Ofcom will now have to publish a code detailing how the process will work.